 Fuel cards are designed to control spend while improving data quality.
 The right setup can generate measurable savings and reduce back-office workload.

-• Cost Control and Rebates: Per-gallon discounts and negotiated pricing can offset price volatility and reduce fuel spend over time.
+- Cost control and rebates: Per-gallon discounts and negotiated pricing can offset price volatility and reduce fuel spend over time.
 Program rules curb unauthorized purchases and keep drivers aligned with policy.

-• Faster, Cleaner Books: Automated, itemized data reduces manual receipt collection and the end-of-month crunch.
-Consistent fields like gallons and odometer make coding and audits straightforward.
+- Faster, cleaner books: Automated, itemized data reduces manual receipt collection and the end-of-month crunch.
+Consistent fields like "gallons" and "odometer" make coding and audits straightforward.

 For Employees

-Fuel Card Features and Controls
+Fuel Card Features & Controls

-Tracking and Reporting
+Tracking & Reporting

 Accurate, timely data is the biggest advantage of fuel cards over generic cards or cash.
 The best programs capture granular details and make exports painless.

-Spending Controls and Limits
+Spending Controls & Limits

 Security Features

 Security is a combination of card technology and smart policy.
-Together they reduce the likelihood and impact of fraud.

 Setting Up a Fuel Card Program